-Notification of Benefit Determinations-Special Rules
+Notification of Benefit Determination - Special Rules

 - 1. Urgent Care Claims.
-You will be notified of the plan's decision on your claim for urgent care, (whether adverse or not) as soon as possible, but not later than 72 hours after receipt of your claim by the plan, unless you fail to provide sufficient information to determine whether, or to what extent, benefits are covered or payable under the plan.
-In the case of such a failure, you will be notified as soon as possible, but not later than 24 hours after receipt of your claim by the plan, of the specific information needed to complete your claim.
+You will be notified of the Plan's decision on your claim for urgent care (whether adverse or not) as soon as possible, but not later than 72 hours after receipt of your claim by the Plan, unless you fail to provide sufficient information to determine whether, or to what extent, benefits are covered or payable under the Plan.
+In the case of such a failure, you will be notified as soon as possible, but not later than 24 hours after receipt of your claim by the Plan of the specific information needed to complete your claim.
 You will have at least 48 hours to provide the specified information.
-You will be notified of the plan's benefit determination as soon as possible, but not later the 48 hours after the plan's receipt of the specified information, or, if earlier, the end of the period afforded you to provide the specified additional information.
+You will be notified of the Plan's benefit determination as soon as possible, but not later the 48 hours after the Plan's receipt of the specified information or, if earlier, the end of the period afforded you to provide the specified additional information.
 If your claim is denied, you will be notified in the manner set forth below. - 2.
 Concurrent Care Claims.
-If your plan has approved an ongoing course of treatment, any reduction or termination of such course of treatment shall be considered a denial of treatment.
-You will be notified in the manner set forth below of any denials of treatment at a time sufficiently in advance of the reduction or termination to allow you to appeal and obtain a determination on appeal of your denial.
-If you request that your course of treatment be extended and it is a claim involving urgent care, you will be notified of the plan's decision on your claim within 24 hours after receipt of the claim by the plan, provided that your claim is made to the plan at least 24 hours prior to the expiration of your original course of treatment.
+If the Plan has approved coverage for an ongoing course of treatment to be provided over a period of time or number of treatments, any reduction or termination of such course of treatment (other than by Plan amendment or termination) before the end of such period of time or number of treatments shall be considered a denial of treatment.
+You will be notified in the manner set forth below of any denials of treatment at a time sufficiently in advance of the reduction or termination to allow you to appeal and obtain a determination on appeal of your denial before the benefit is reduced or terminated.
+If you request that your course of treatment be extended beyond the period of time or number of treatments and it is a claim involving urgent care, you will be notified of the Plan's decision (whether adverse or not) on your claim within 24 hours after receipt of the claim by the Plan, provided that your claim is made to the Plan at least 24 hours prior to the expiration of your prescribed course of treatment.
 If your claim is denied, whether your claim involves urgent care or not, you will be notified in the manner set forth below.